 Donald M. Kerwin, Jr. directs the Center for Migration Studies (CMS) of New York.
 CMS is a New York-based think tank and educational institute devoted to the study of international migration, to the promotion of understanding between immigrants and receiving communities, and to public policies that safeguard the dignity and rights of migrants, refugees and newcomers.
 CMS is a member of the Scalabrini International Migration Network, which consists of more than 270 entities that serve, safeguard and advocate for migrants throughout the world.
 Mr. Kerwin has also served as Executive Director of the Catholic Legal Immigration Network, Inc.; Vice-President for Programs at the Migration Policy Institute; Associate Fellow at the Woodstock Theological Center; and on numerous boards, advisory committees, and task forces.

-Breana George is the research coordinator of CMS and serves as the managing editor of the center’s public policy publication, the Journal on Migration and Human Security.
+Breana George is CMS’s former research coordinator and served as the managing editor of the center’s public policy publication, the Journal on Migration and Human Security.
 She holds a Master of Public Administration degree in Public and Nonprofit Management and Policy from New York University.